-OVERVIEW OF PURPOSE OF THE BEHAVIOR TECHNICIAN CERTIFICATE PROGRAM
+OVERVIEW OF PURPOSE OF THE BEHAVIOR TECHNICIAN CERTIFICATE PROGRAMS

-The Behavior Technician Level One Certificate program provides a standardized, peer-reviewed, evidence-based training program for paraprofessionals.
+Both of the Behavior Technician Certificate programs provide a standardized, peer-reviewed, evidence-based training program for paraprofessionals.

 The Behavior Technician Level One Certificate program is designed as an entry level training program for those paraprofessionals entering the workforce in the role of a behavior technician.
 The certificate program provides a fundamental training component in the foundations of professionalism, advocacy, positive behavior supports, Autism, and the role of the paraprofessional as a behavior technician.